Chief of Language Services

-DJH: And were you all trained, especially trained or had that in your background?
+DJH: And were you all trained, specially trained or had that in your background?

 Most of us, yeah.
 Because these are people I had known before working as a freelance interpreters.
 I had met them before like (_______), (_______), François Bembatoum, (____________).
 We had been working in the sub-region of Africa and basically all of them have, have been trained, had been trained as translators and interpreters.

 DJH: Okay, let me go back just a little bit.
 How did you happen to become a tran-, a tran-, before the time you were in Kigali, before you got involved with the ICTR?
 Had you been a translator before that?